 James J. Peters VA Medical Center

-The teaching service at the James J. Peters VA Medical Center is conducted through daily patient rounds and the daily interaction between the resident and attending during clinic and in the operating room.
-The allergy clinic enriches the teaching service by providing you with an opportunity to learn basic allergy assessment and immunotherapy at a full-service hearing and balance center.
+The VA Medical Center in the Bronx has 431 beds, including 120 nursing home beds.
+It is a Clinical Referral Level 1 Facility within the VA health system, providing a full range of patient care services.
+The strengths for otolaryngology training lie in head and neck and skin malignancies and facial plastic surgeries.
+Furthermore, the allergy clinic enriches the teaching service by providing education in basic allergy assessment and immunotherapy, as well as a full-service hearing and balance center.
 The VA teaching faculty staff a variety of general and subspecialty cases, ranging from facelift and rhinoplasty to cancer resections, transoral robotic surgery, and microvascular reconstruction.

 Mount Sinai West (MSW), founded in 1871 and formerly known as Roosevelt Hospital, houses 514 beds and has a busy general otolaryngology service, as well as an active head and neck surgery team.
 In 2007, MSW established the first accredited simulation center in Manhattan.
 Residents participate in the full breadth of otolaryngologic patient care here, learning otology and laryngology as well as tertiary head and neck surgery with reconstruction.